-No early repayment or impairment is recognised; Where an instrument has a maturity of less than 12 months or is a trade or other receivable the fair value is taken to be the carrying amount or the billed amount.
+Valuation is made by comparison of fixed investment with a comparable investment with the same/similar lender for the remaining period of the deposit.
+Where an instrument has a maturity of less than 12 months, the fair value is taken to be the carrying amount or the billed amount.